Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Row-generating polynomials of exponential Riordan arrays

 The identity for this law is $I =(1,t)$ and the inverse of $(g,f)$ is $(g,f)^{-1}=(1/(g(\overline{f})),\overline{f})$, where $\overline{f}$ is the compositional inverse of $f$, i.e., $\overline{f}(f(t))=f(\overline{f}(t))=t$.

 In \cite{CLW152,CW19}, Chen et al. gave two criteria for total positivity of ordinary Riordan arrays.
-In \cite{Zhu213}, we proved: Given a P\'olya frequency function $g(t)$ of order $r$, if one of $f(t)$ and $1/\bar{f}'(t)$ is a P\'olya frequency function of order $r$, then exponential Riordan arrays $\left(g(t),f(t)\right)$ and $\left(g(f(t)),f(t)\right)$ are totally positive of order $r$.
-The following question concerning coefficientwise Hankl-total positivity of the row-generating polynomials is open. \begin{ques} What conditions can ensure the coefficientwise Hankel-total positivity of the sequence of row-generating polynomials for an exponential Riordan array $\left(g(t),f(t)\right)$ ? \end{ques}
+In \cite{Zhu213}, we proved: Given a P\'olya frequency ogf $g(t)$ of order $r$, if one of $f(t)$ and $1/\bar{f}'(t)$ is a P\'olya frequency ogf of order $r$, then exponential Riordan arrays $\left(g(t),f(t)\right)$ and $\left(g(f(t)),f(t)\right)$ are totally positive of order $r$.
+The following question concerning coefficientwise Hankl-total positivity of the row-generating polynomials is open. \begin{ques} What conditions can ensure coefficientwise Hankel-total positivity of the sequence of row-generating polynomials for the exponential Riordan array $\left(g(t),f(t)\right)$ ? \end{ques}

-Generally speaking, if one of $f(t)$ or $g(t)$ is known, then it is a difficult problem to choose another proper function to form an exponential Riordan array $(g(t),f(t))$ with some desired properties.
+Generally speaking, if one of $f(t)$ or $g(t)$ is known, then it is a difficult problem to choose another proper function to form an exponential Riordan array $(g(t),f(t))$ with such desired properties.
 In what follows our results will give the partial answers.